rafz80/SPA-JQuery/README.md

 - I use this technique to many HTML5 projects, and works perfectly;
 - Load your website just one time, and make the navigation and UX much better.

 Just download both files, RUN IT ON A WEB SERVER.
-This function doesn't work locally!
+This doesn't work locally!

 Have fun! +_+